International Coalition of Medicines Regulatory Authorities (ICMRA)

 Membership of ICMRA is voluntary and is open to all medicines regulatory authorities.
 It includes EMA, the European Commission and a number of European national competent authorities and global medicines regulatory authorities.

-For a full list of participating authorities, see ICMRA: Participating regulatory authorities.
+For the latest list of authorities participating in ICMRA, see ICMRA: Participating regulatory authorities.

-EMA has led the ICMRA project of mapping ongoing international collaborative regulatory initiatives to help the coalition to make informed decisions on the need for involvement or strategic coordination.
+EMA led ICMRA's project to map ongoing international collaborative regulatory initiatives to help the coalition to make informed decisions on the need for involvement or strategic coordination.

 - Connecting the dots - Towards global knowledge of the international medicine regulatory landscape: mapping of international initiatives

-EMA also published a set of sector-specific mapping documents in December 2016.
-These set out the international initiatives in different areas of medicines regulation:
+These sector-specific mapping documents set out the international initiatives in various areas of medicines regulation:

 - ICMRA - Mapping of IT initiatives as a support to global medicines regulation